 These managers are the tactical advantage for CEOs and VPs above them, and by aligning the roles and responsibilities of these management members, communication is quick and effective.
 You, as the customer, will benefit from building these personalized relationships with key internal personnel.

 Not all contract machinery manufacturing companies are created equally.
 The best way to know if the contract manufacturer is the best fit for your unique machinery manufacturing needs?
-Take a tour through the facility, and you’ll be sure to see the stark contrasts between a high-end machinery manufacturer and its more basic counterpart.
+Take a tour of the facility, and you’ll be sure to see the stark contrasts between a high-end machinery manufacturer and its more basic counterpart.

-The list above provides a small insight on what types of things to look out for when touring these facilities.
+The list above provides a small insight into what types of things to look out for when touring these facilities.
 By understanding these variables and why they are important, OEMs can compare and contrast to make the right decision.
 They can also see why not all contract manufacturing companies are the same and what it will mean for their product at the end of the day.

-By touring the facilities of a few good candidates, and using this list above, you will easily be able to differentiate which company is best fit to handle your unique requirements and needs as a customer.
+By touring the facilities of a few good candidates, and using this list above, you will easily be able to differentiate which company is the best fit to handle your unique requirements and needs as a customer.

-If the contract manufacturer is continually striving to improve their business, you’ll be sure to trust that the contract manufacturer of your choosing will be able to produce a product for you as efficiently, timely and seamlessly as possible.
+If the contract manufacturer is continually striving to improve their business, you’ll be sure to trust that the contract manufacturer of your choosing will be able to produce a product for you as efficiently, timely, and seamlessly as possible.